 Dear parent,

-I am writing to inform you that , has been given a detention on this date
+I am writing to inform you that

-at this time
+at this time ·

 The reason(s) for this detention are set out below.

-If you need to see me about this matter, please call the scho pol to make an appointment.
+If you need to see me about this matter, please call the s school to make an appointment.

 Yours sincerely,

 Class teacher name:

 Class teacher signature:

 Date:

 Detention letter - return slip

-Please return this slip to school to confirm you have receive d this letter.
+Please return this slip to school to confirm you have rece eived this letter.
 Thank you.

 Name of child:

 Parent name:

 Parent signature:

+Date: